hypered/slab/README.md

-  serve                    Watch and serve a library of Slab templates to HTML report                   Analyse a library of Slab templates render                   Render a Slab template to HTML eval                     Parse a Slab template to AST and evaluate it parse                    Parse a Slab template to AST generate                 Generate code corresponding to a Slab template classes                  Parse a Slab template and report its CSS classes
+  serve                    Watch and serve a library of Slab templates to HTML report                   Analyse a library of Slab templates render                   Render a Slab template to HTML run                      Execute a Slab template evaluate                 Evaluate a Slab template parse                    Parse a Slab template to AST generate                 Generate code corresponding to a Slab template classes                  Parse a Slab template and report its CSS classes